yiisoft/yii2/docs/guide/basics.md

 Yii 2.0 expands the usage of path aliases to both file/directory paths and URLs.
 An alias must start with a `@` character so that it can be differentiated from file/directory paths and URLs.
-For example, the alias `@yii` refers to the Yii installation directory.
+For example, the alias `@yii` refers to the Yii installation directory while `@web` contains base URL for currently running web application.
 Path aliases are supported in most places in the Yii core code.
 For example, `FileCache::cachePath` can take both a path alias and a normal directory path.

 Path alias is also closely related with class namespaces.
 It is recommended that a path alias be defined for each root namespace so that you can use Yii the class autoloader without